“nearly $8 billion of product revenue “disappeared” for the 19 hardware companies in the third quarter of 2015 alone”

 Within any organization, an undeniable fact is that what you measure gets improved.
 It doesn’t matter if the metric contributes to improved business outcomes or not.
 I have even seen metrics that are actually detrimental to the organization “improve”.
 People will do what they are measured on and they are pretty good at it.

-For instance, in an effort to drive a Just-In-Time initiative, the factory I just assumed responsibility for was being measured on the number of part numbers that were delivered to the assembly line in daily quantities.
+For instance, in an effort to drive a Just-In-Time initiative, the factory I just assumed responsibility for [see The Factory Case Study] was being measured on the number of part numbers that were delivered to the assembly line in daily quantities.
 This stopped the day I saw a material handler breakdown boxes of screws to deliver handfuls to each station, each day.
 Great concept, bad metric.
 Allowing your organization to work on initiatives that are not in line with organizational outcomes is career limiting.

 Why outcomes?
 No outcome focus = no success

 The days of selling complexity and features instead of simplicity and outcomes are long gone.
 Sales organizations and product marketing teams need to start with their customer’s outcome and clearly articulate how their product and services impact that outcome.

 The days of having enough staff in an organization to spend time working on initiatives that don’t contribute to business outcomes are long gone.
 Managers have to start with their business objectives and identify key drivers of the current system so that they can achieve current objectives.